Enter data directly in a paginated report in Report Builder - Power BI

 In the Report Data pane, select New > Dataset.

-In the Dataset Properties dialog box, select Use a dataset embedded in my report.
+In the Dataset Properties dialog box, give your dataset a name.
+Don't include spaces.

 Next to Data source, select New.